 Reach thousands of families across the region with the go-to online resource for community-based learning in Western Massachusetts!

-Enroll today with the Community Music School of Springfield!
+Enroll today for summer 2026 with the Community Music School of Springfield!
 CMSS offers high-quality private lessons for all ages and skill levels, with flexible scheduling and in-person or online options.
 Students can learn over 30 instruments, including voice, and receive support in finding the right teacher and instrument.
 Whether you’re just starting out or looking to advance your skills, CMSS helps you reach your musical goals in a welcoming, supportive environment.
-Enroll now for the 2025–2026 school year—your musical journey starts here!
+Enroll now for the summer 2026.
+Your musical journey starts here!
 Visit www.communitymusicschool.com or call 413-732-8428 to learn more.

 Hilltown Families’ list of Suggested Events is supported in part by grants from the Agawam, Ashfield, Bernardston, Chester, Deerfield, Goshen, Hadley, Heath, Lee, Leyden, Mount Washington, Orange, Plainfield, Richmond, South Hadley, Washington, Westhampton, and West Springfield Cultural Councils, local agencies which are supported by the Massachusetts Cultural Council, a state agency.